Enter your ZIP to

 Home Furnace Systems

-• Energy-efficient
+• Energy-Efficient

-• Uses gas, electricity, oil or solid fuel
+• Uses gas, electricity, oil, or solid fuel

-• Lasts 15-30 years
+• Lasts 15 to 30 years

 Heat Pumps

 Heat pump systems provide both heating and cooling in homes by transferring heat from a cooler space to a warmer space.
-It uses a reversing valve that changes the flow of refrigerant liquid inside the heat pump unit to transfer heat in the desired direction.
-They do not require fuel or electricity to run which can help you save a great deal on energy bills.
+They use a reversing valve that changes the flow of refrigerant inside the heat pump unit to transfer heat in the desired direction.
+Heat pumps run on electricity and move heat rather than generate it, which can help you save on energy bills.

 Heat Pump Systems

-• Highly affordable
+• Highly Affordable

-• Not ideal for extreme temperatures
+• Not Ideal for Extreme Temperatures

 Boilers and Heaters

-High-efficiency boilers use a direct vent system, which means their exhaust gas and combustion air circulate through the wall to the outside, eliminating chimney requirements.
+High-efficiency boilers use a direct-vent system, which means their exhaust gas and combustion air circulate through the wall to the outside, eliminating chimney requirements.
 The combustion chamber of newer systems is sealed, preventing any exhaust or gases from entering your home.

 Home Boiler Systems

-Home boilers produce hot water or steam using fuel sources like natural gas, electricity, oil, steam or solid fuel.
+Home boilers produce hot water or steam using fuel sources like natural gas, electricity, oil, steam, or solid fuel.

-• Expensive to install or replace
+• Expensive To Install or Replace

 It is always smart to get price quotes from at least four pre-screened and licensed HVAC repair and installation contractors before starting your project in order to get the best price.
 Let Modernize help you do that in a few easy steps.

-In-floor or Under-floor Heating
+In-Floor or Underfloor Heating

-Under-floor Heating Systems
+Underfloor Heating Systems

-Underfloor heating involves water pipes or electric cables installation under home flooring that helps in even distribution of heat.
+Underfloor heating involves water pipes or electric cables installed under home flooring to support even heat distribution.

-• Available as water-based or electric system
+• Available as Water-Based or Electric System

-• Can last over 50 years
+• Can Last Over 50 Years

-• Expensive to install
+• Expensive To Install

 Home Heating Radiators